Pokeglitch/pret_manager/README.md

 Any help towards this project will be much appreciated!
 This could be anything from sharing bugs, informing of missing repositories, adding better Tags/Titles/Descriptions/Artwork, or any feature requests!

+Please see [this page](contributors.md) for recognition of some other those who have contributed to this project

 [Join the Discord Here](https://discord.gg/dvgYzaZcjK)